pritampanja497-pixel/food-delivery-app/README.md

 # food-delivery-app
-this is a full stack MERN project
+This is a full stack MERN project